 – Satyakam Ray

 The question arises in the mind whether Sonu Sood is a messiah.
 The answer is probably yes.
-Because in Christianity, messiah is used for someone holy who does godly work for needy persons and society.
+In Christianity, the messiah is used for someone holy who does godly work for needy persons and society.
 In Judaism, where the term was invented, a messiah is a worldly person who does remarkable service to humanity during distress.
 Messiah comes as a savior when there’s no hope for the victim.
 He’s like the last hope.
-If Sonu Sood is not the actual bodily incarnation of the mythical messiah, he’s one of the most acceptable humans among us.
+If Sonu Sood is not the actual bodily incarnation of the mythical messiah, he’s one of the most respected humans among us.

 Almost all religions use the concept of angels, who come as a ray of hope for the distressed.
 Their hearts are pure, full of love and generosity.
 The general people can also be an angel in a time of need.
 History is the witness of such events.